Brenda Bufalino, 80, is known for her improvisation

 At right: Michelle Dorrance (Photo by Matthew Murphy)

 Bissinger, who lives in Cold Spring, contacted Bufalino after watching a video produced by The New York Times as part of its “Daily 360” series [below] in which Bufalino dances around a room.
 The video includes a brief reference to Gardiner, New York, and Bissinger realized the tap great was “in our backyard.”
 (Bufalino has since moved to New York City.)

 Bissinger hopes her students will appreciate not only Bufalino’s place in dance history but the depth of her skills.

 “I want the kids to make the connection of what she did to ‘here she is,’ ” the instructor says.
 “I want them to think about how you create the dances, how you make music with your feet.
 We’re musicians, not just dancers.
 ‘The floor is a drum’ is a saying we use with dancers when they’re little.
 As a tap dancer, you need to learn what an eighth note is, a 16th; you have to be versed in that language.”

 For her part, Bufalino observes that “finding your voice or your style is a mercurial and illusive process.
 It would be more appropriate to say, ‘How can I get out of my own way, so my voice can find me?’ ”

 The two-hour workshop costs $25 for Ballet Arts Studio dancers or $35 otherwise.
-RSVP to [email protected] or 845-831-1870.
+RSVP to firstname.lastname@example.org or 845-831-1870.
 The studio is located at 107 Teller Ave. in Beacon.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.